tommysarni/drone-simulation/README.md

 ### c.
 Control speed

-- Add a state to the app containing the drone speed
+- Add a state to the component containing the drone speed
 - Add two buttons to the subview that will change the speed of the drone stored in the app state.
 - We suggest to use the package react native elements for the button: `npm install react-native-elements`
+- Bonus points if you use functional components and React hooks here

 ### d.
 Display a list of AI detections boxes

 In this part you should display AI detections.
-These are defined by the following list:
+The list of detections is defined by the following list:

 ```JSON
 {"detections": [{ "top": "50%", "left": "50%" }, { "top": "25%", "left": "30%" }, { "top": "60%", "left": "10%" }]}